Mobility Issues and Limitations in Aged Care

 Why is Mobility Important?

-Mobility is closely tied to our sense of independence, but also our social connectedness, activity and security (Health.Vic 2015a).
+Mobility is closely tied to our sense of independence, but also our social connectedness, activity and security (Health.vic 2015a).
 A person's wellbeing can be considerably compromised by a mobility restriction.

-Mobility issues become more of a concern with age, and in many cases, older adults must face a period of adjusting from complete independence to suddenly relying on others for even minor tasks, such as brushing their teeth or basic grooming.
+Mobility issues become more of a concern with age, and in many cases, older people must face a period of adjusting from complete independence to suddenly relying on others for even minor tasks, such as brushing their teeth or basic grooming.

-Often, a lack of functional mobility can contribute to health issues such as falls, incontinence and malnutrition (Health.Vic 2015a).
+Often, a lack of functional mobility can contribute to health issues such as falls, incontinence, and malnutrition (Health.vic 2015a).

 mobility issues limitations aged care two women walking one uses a mobility aid or walking frame